-- Masters degree or Primary degree (First or Upper Second Class Honours) in Mechanical Engineering, Biomedical Engineering, Applied Mathematics, or related cognate discipline. - Excellent experimental skills. - Excellent coding skills in Python or Matlab. - Excellent English communication skills. - Excellent report writing skills. - Experience with data analysis and visualization. - Attention to detail and organisational skills. - Ability to manage a complex workload and tight deadlines. - Ability to work independently and as part of a team of researchers. - Be self-motivated. - Willingness to work closely with other collaborators. - Willingness to learn new skills e.g., machine learning, coding languages, conduct experiments. - Awareness of equality, diversity and inclusion.
+- Masters degree or Primary degree (First or Upper Second Class Honours) in Mechanical Engineering, Biomedical Engineering, Applied Mathematics, or related cognate discipline. - Excellent mathematical skills (applied mathematics, constitutive modelling). - Excellent experimental skills. - Excellent coding skills in Python or Matlab. - Excellent English communication skills. - Excellent report writing skills. - Experience with data analysis and visualization. - Attention to detail and organisational skills. - Ability to manage a complex workload and tight deadlines. - Be self-motivated to work independently and as part of a team of researchers. - Willingness to work closely with other collaborators. - Willingness to learn new skills e.g., machine learning, coding languages, conduct experiments. - Awareness of equality, diversity and inclusion.